-Wednesday, March 1 at END of period.
+Wednesday, March 24.
 (Note: Tentative date, subject to likely change.)

 Modify existing instruments (or create your own from scratch) by altering settings on the ES1 and/or EFM1 Logic plugin synths and save them in your folder for possible use in future Logic projects.

 You must follow this format.
 Read it carefully!

 - Use 5 tracks in Logic, with each assigned to a separate instrument.

 - Focus on the ES-1 Subtractive Synth – all five tracks may use this particular virtual synthesizer.
 (Optional: If you wish, you may make two of your sounds using the EFM-1 synth.
 If in doubt, I urge you to use the ES-1 exclusively since it is a bit more intuitive than the EFM-1.)

 - Manually edit the plugin synth on each successive track, modifying parameters as desired to obtain “interesting” sounds.
 Save each sound in a folder in your portion of the hard drive.

 - Save the edited plug-in synth sounds in a folder inside your folder on your computer.
 (Good practice might be to name the folder after the instrument you are using – e.g. “ES1 Sounds”)